mightymaxworks/pickleplus/replit.md

 ## Development Guidelines
 - Keep things simple - avoid unnecessary complex naming like "Enhanced" prefixes
-- Use only `/coaching-workflow-analysis` route for development dashboard
+- Use only `/udd` route for Universal Development Dashboard
 - Tab labels must be concise and easy to navigate
 - All critical gaps development strategy must be integrated into universal development dashboard before proceeding with implementation

 ## System Architecture
 Pickle+ utilizes a modern full-stack architecture with a React frontend, Node.js backend, and PostgreSQL database.
 All development adheres to a modular architecture and evidence-based completion standards, ensuring specialized route modules, proper registration functions, and authentic data integration.

-A mandatory Development Dashboard (`client/src/pages/CoachingWorkflowAnalysis.tsx`) auto-tests all modular APIs, providing real-time validation and status of all modules.
+### Universal Development Framework
+- **Universal Development Dashboard (UDD)**: Located at `/udd` route (`client/src/pages/CoachingWorkflowAnalysis.tsx`), this dashboard serves as the central hub for tracking all development workflows including:
+  - Module development and integration status
+  - User journey implementation and testing
+  - UI/UX component development tracking
+  - API endpoint validation and testing
+  - Critical gaps analysis and resolution
+  - Phase-based development progression
+- **Unified Tracking**: All development activities are monitored through the UDD, providing real-time validation and comprehensive status reporting across the entire platform ecosystem.

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript